openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 # Hello Reshape SSD C++ Sample {#openvino_inference_engine_samples_hello_reshape_ssd_README}

-This sample demonstrates how to do synchronous inference of object detection models using [input reshape feature](../../../docs/OV_Runtime_UG/ShapeInference.md).
+This sample demonstrates how to do synchronous inference of object detection models, using [input reshape feature](../../../docs/OV_Runtime_UG/ShapeInference.md).
-Models with only one input and output are supported.
+Models with only 1 input and output are supported.

 The following C++ API is used in the application: